dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 for more complicated parametrizations.

-The Pytorch tool `torch.nn.utils.parametrize` does all of this work for us.
+The Pytorch tool `torch.nn.utils.parametrize` does all of this work for us (and more).
 We just need to implement the function $$f$$, and then `parametrize` takes care of the rest.
 The only thing we need to do is to implement
 $$f$$ in a specific way, as described next.